Jibincodes/Pizzeria_Project/README.md

 > 🚧: After discusion, the old domain model picture should be removed.
 ![](images/final_domainmodel.png)

-> 🚧:The connection between menu and user should be deleted and also add the attribute finalprice to Payment
+> 🚧:The connection between menu and user should be deleted and also add the attribute finalprice to Payment. //done already, delete the comment later

 ### Business Logic
 > 🚧: Describe the business logic for **at least one business service** in detail.
 If available, show the expected path and HTPP method.
 The remaining documentation of APIs shall be made available in the swagger endpoint.
 The default Swagger UI page is available at /swagger-ui.html.